“Am I the Problem?” 7 Signs Of A Toxic Person

 7. Gaslighting

-Gaslighting is characterised by the manipulation of another person’s reality to threaten their self-esteem and sanity.
+A key component of gaslighting is the manipulation of another person’s reality to jeopardize their sanity and sense of self.
 You could misrepresent or reject the facts, leading people to question their perceptions or experiences.

 This destructive behaviour damages relationships by weakening trust and encouraging dependency, which can be challenging to overcome.